-Use Cases of Voice Analytics in a Contact Center
+Use Cases of Speech Analytics in a Contact Center

 Supervisors and QA managers in a call center listen to only 2% of the recorded calls unless something unfavorable happens.